oracle/truffleruby/doc/user/faq.md

 `ruby --version` will report `GraalVM CE` or `EE`.

-`TruffleRuby.graal?` will tell you if you are also running with the GraalVM Compiler.
+`TruffleRuby.jit?` will tell you if you are also running with the GraalVM Compiler.

 ### How do I know that I'm using the Community Edition of GraalVM?